open-craft/sprints/README.rst

     c) The "Date" column is omitted.

     The metadata (name, duration, story points) of these tickets is defined in `JIRA_CELL_ROLES`.
 Please see its docstring for the detailed explanation of its format.
+8. Trigger the ``new sprint`` webhooks.
+    Please see the `Setting up webhooks`_ section for more information about this.
+9. Release the sprint completion lock and clear the cache related to sprint start date.
+    The sprint completion task is using a Redis lock for eliminating race conditions if a task is scheduled more than once.

 Sustainability